 There’s an interesting legend behind the name of the lake, which means “returned sword.”
 I won’t spoil it for you, though – you’ll just have to get to Hanoi to hear it for yourself!

 2. Go on a free walking tour

 Going on a walking tour is a great way to see Hanoi while learning about its history and culture.
 The tours are run by local students who do an excellent job of introducing their city.
-They have a variety of options, so be sure to check their website and sign up for at least one tour.
+They have a variety of free walking tours available exploring different sides of Hanoi, so be sure to check them out and sign up for at least one.

 3. Visit Uncle Ho

 Ho Chi Minh City may have the name, but Hanoi has the man.
 That’s right, Vietnam’s capital city is home to the preserved body of none other than Uncle Ho himself.